capactio/capact/docs/proposal/20210114-hub-manifests-lifecycle.md

 ## Motivation

-The OCH component stores OCF manifests in graph database.
-To populate the database, we introduced DB Populator, which fetches OCF manifests from a given Git repository, and populates the OCH database.
+The Hub component stores OCF manifests in graph database.
+To populate the database, we introduced DB Populator, which fetches OCF manifests from a given Git repository, and populates the Hub database.

-As the content on Git repository changes over time, we need a way to update the content in a way, that OCH doesn't have any downtime.
+As the content on Git repository changes over time, we need a way to update the content in a way, that Hub doesn't have any downtime.

 ## Goal

-Prepare zero-downtime OCH content update strategy.
+Prepare zero-downtime Hub manifests update strategy.

 ## Assumptions